Model locks in 49ers vs. Buccaneers picks for Week 6

-49ers vs. Buccaneers: Where to watch NFL Week 6, betting odds, promos, score prediction for Jones vs. Mayfield
+49ers vs. Buccaneers: Where to watch NFL Week 6, betting odds, promos, score prediction with Brock Purdy out

 How to bet Buccaneers vs. 49ers in the NFL Week 6 matchup on Paramount+